 - SCM 590 Warehousing and Distribution Management

-This concentration is delivered in a 100% online format and is available to all MBA students regardless of location or track selection.
+This concentration is delivered in a 100% online format and is available to all MBA students regardless of track selection.

 Undergraduate course work and degree, relevant work experience, and goals statement will be evaluated and form the basis for admission.
 To be eligible for admission to the MBA Program applicants must:

 - Have a baccalaureate degree from a regionally accredited college or university.